bwva/HTML-SpinnerElem/README.md

 For example, a "Search" button that triggers a long-running database lookup might display a message such as "Searching..." along with a spinner as a visual indicator for sighted users.
 When the long search process completes and returns, the button's script deletes the "Searching..." message and its spinner, and displays the search results.

-The spinner in tbis context is passive to the action, and will no longer be available for any ARIA functionality once the long process returns.
-However, the display and removal of the message and spinner are events that could be detected by an ARIA-aware region, so ARIA compatibility is assurred.
+The spinner in this context is passive to the action, and will no longer be available for any ARIA functionality once the long process returns.
+However, the display and removal of the message and spinner are events that could be detected by an ARIA-aware region, so ARIA compatibility is maintained.

 By default, the SpinnerElement is constructed for this presentational role.
 It is composed only of `<div>` and `<span>` elements, which have no intrinsic semantic value.
 A screen reader voicing some text that happens to include a spinner will read right past the spinner as though it wasn't there.